MultiSafepay/docs/content/payment-methods/klarna.md

 - Payments, e.g. invoicing errors, or the customer paid Klarna instead of you
 - Other, e.g. insolvency, or bankruptcy

 Klarna provides support for resolving disputes.
-For a step-by-step overview, see Klarna – [How to handle disputes at Klarna](https://docs.klarna.com/disputes/).
+For a step-by-step overview, see Klarna – <a href="https://docs.klarna.com/disputes/" target="_blank">How to handle disputes at Klarna</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.

 The easiest way to handle disputes is using the Disputes app in the Klarna Merchant Portal.